The 10 Best TV Shows Of 2022

-Congratulations to showrunner Patrick Somerville and rest of the team for both managing to reside on this list for the longest time (last episode aired in January) and creating a show involving a pandemic which turned out to be spectacular in middle of an actual pandemic.
+Congratulations to showrunner Patrick Somerville and rest of the team for both managing to reside on this list for the longest time (last episode aired in January) and creating a show involving a pandemic which turned out to be spectacular in the middle of an actual pandemic.
 Insanity!
 It definitely wasn't the easiest thing to recommend to anyone but I'm positive that this is a series that will continue to hold up, rewarding viewers who catch it in 2023 or later.
 The writing, structure, music and actors all come together to make something everlasting, even when 99 percent of it all has withered away or HBO Max has simply erased most productions from existence.

 1. BETTER CALL SAUL (season 6)

 The time has come as we are finally saying goodbye to an extraordinary series.
-Is is the greatest television series of all time?
+Is it the greatest television series of all time?
 Perhaps, but thankfully I'm not writing that list right now so there's no need to get too deep in that discussion.
 Part of me wishes to have written a more comprehensive review of the final season but it also would've felt like an intimidating task.

 Instead, I (and surely many of you) am simply just grateful for Peter Gould and Vince Gilligan's leadership which is truly a masterclass when it comes to characterisation, story and letting visuals take over when they're supposed to.
 That is when the remarkable cinematography (whether in colour or in black-and-white), decor and Saul/Jimmy/Gene's varied suit collection show how it's done.
 And when everything is where it should be, you unleash the beasts that are the actors; Rhea Seehorn and Bob Odenkirk leading the way with their layered, funny and heartbreaking performances that deserve all the praise and accolades.

-It's a show that constantly got better as it went along, culminating in final few episodes that understood and met its characters in deepest of levels.
+It's a show that constantly got better as it went along, culminating in its final few episodes that understood and met its characters in the deepest of levels.
 That is a miracle, that is Better Call Saul.